samsonOdunola/saas-foodxcommerce-project/README.md

   - POST: Add permissions to a role.
   - PUT: Updates Permissions for a role

-Please refer to the swagger documentation for detailed information on how to endpoints.
+Please refer to the [swagger documentation](http://localhost:3000/api-docs/) after running the application for detailed information API endpoints.

 ## Database Schema